Cumulativerse/js-app-template/desktop/README.md

 # Desktop App

-local dependencies installed with `npm i --workspaces=false` since electron have problems with workspaces
+This is not in workspace since electron have problems with workspaces.
+Even if added to workspace, it is advised to install electron and builder with `npm i --workspaces=false`.